Equine dental blog image featuring a horse’s upper corner incisor being examined with gloved hands, titled “Why Galvayne’s Groove Is Letting You Down”

 4. Breed and Body Size

 Breed differences do play a role.
-Drafts and ponies, in particular, often have slightly different eruption timing and wear rates than light horses.
+Draft breeds and ponies, in particular, often have slightly different eruption timing and wear rates than light horses.

 So don’t rely on reference charts alone – use what’s in front of you and take the whole horse into account.